sewagodimo/Unity0.13/Readme.md

 * If not open already, open the "**RollABall**" scene in the Scenes folder under the project view.

 ### Play the game! ###
 Press the play button.
+(The left most button in the image below.)

 ![Play button image here...](ReadMeImages/PlayPauseFrame.png)

 You can move around in the game by using the ***WSAD***, or ***arrow keys***.
 You might notice that you can't do very much in the game at the moment.
+You can roll around.... and that's it.

 ### Lets fix this! ###